Have children in your school who find it difficult to concentrate?

 Delayed language can have a huge impact on a child's attainment at school and socially.
 However, with appropriate early intervention many of these children do have the potential to catch up with their peers.

-Following the assessment process, we are able to offer a number of targeted small group or 1:1 interventions to support children to develop both expressive and receptive language.
-Alternatively, we can offer staff training and advice to ensure support can be delivered adequately within the classroom.
-We pride ourselves on working collaboratively with school staff and parents to ensure support strategies are delivered consistently and reinforced both at school and at home for the greatest impact on learning.
+Following the assessment process, I am able to offer a number of targeted small group or 1:1 interventions to support children to develop both expressive and receptive language.
+Alternatively, I can train and advise staff to ensure support can be delivered adequately within the classroom.
+I pride myself on building a solid rapport with staff to ensure effective collaboration so that strategies are delivered consistently and reinforced both at school and at home for the greatest impact on learning.

 Need help to identify and support these children to increase attainment in your school?